cheery/lever/README.md

  are at the module level.

- (Now condition block may set the value into a module, whereas since assuming repeat may not occur at all, whereas the repeat block does assign things locally because we know it won't always set it.)
+ (Now condition block may set the value into a module, whereas since assuming repeat may not occur at all, the repeat block does assign things locally because we know it won't always set it.)